See all the reasons that’s why internet is slow in Pakistan?

 Mobile Data Speed in Pakistan

-When it comes to mobile data, the situation isn’t any brighter.
-Pakistan ranks 100 out of 111 countries in internet speed tests, with a disappointing median speed of 20.61 Mbps, which is not good.
-For many of you, this translates into frustrating experiences while trying to stream videos, play online games, or even check messages.
+The situation for mobile data isn’t much better.
+Pakistan ranks 100th out of 111 countries for mobile data speed, with a disappointing median speed of 20.61 Mbps.
+For many users, this results in frustrating experiences when trying to stream videos, play online games, or even check messages.

 Comparison with Leading Countries